phrackzine/crackme/README.md

 ZGlnICtzaG9ydCBlZ2c/Pz8/LnBocmFjay5vcmcgVFhU
 ```
 That's all you get.
 Go find the egg.

-(this is a test challenge to test our setup.
+> (Inspired by Jinn, who is also the masterind behind the upcoming Phrack-CrackMes.
+This is a test challenge to test our setup.
 The difficulty is EASY).

 ---